fehmicansaglam/fehmicansaglam.github.com/_posts/2026-08-19-coding-agents-and-the-joy-of-missing-out.md

 When I first read this, I immediately felt a strong sense of FOMO and asked myself: why haven’t I seen this put into practice as completely as Fatih has?
 What am I missing?
 There have been a few times when I had huge success pair programming with a coding agent.
 I accomplished at least a week’s worth of work, perhaps in a day or two.
 But in my experience, that’s ridiculously rare, because I rarely know exactly what I need and what I will implement.

 Marc Brooker is an engineer at AWS and works on agentic AI.
 He also happens to have a very nice blog and has several blog posts on the topic.
-I find the one titled *Agentic Software Development Hypothesis*[^2] very relatable.
+I find the one titled *Agentic software development hypothesis*[^2] very relatable.
 (I also find the post quite funny.
 Anyone?)

 > *Weak form*: Any coding task for which a complete specification is available will become trivial.
 >